Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/README.md

 `NumPyNet` tries to overcome this problem with a minimal mathematical documentation associated to each script and a wide range of comments inside the code.

 An other "problem" to take in count is related to performances.
-Libraries like `Tensorflow` as certainly efficient by a computational point-of-view and the numerous wrappers (like `Keras` library) guarantees an extremely simple user interface.
+Libraries like `Tensorflow` are certainly efficient by a computational point-of-view and the numerous wrappers (like `Keras` library) guarantees an extremely simple user interface.
-On the other hand the deeper functionality of the code and the implementation strategies used are unavoidably hidden behind tons of code lines.
+On the other hand the deeper functionalities of the code and the implementation strategies used are unavoidably hidden behind tons of code lines.
 In this way the user can performs complex computational tasks using the library as black-box package.
 `NumPyNet` wants to overcome this problem using simple `Python` codes with extremely readability also for novel users to better understand the symmetry between mathematical formulas and code.